Originally published on January 9th, 2015

 He was a small, natty man in a beret.
 He would have looked at home in the French countryside, strolling with purpose towards the town.
 With a showier wardrobe, he could have been Hercule Poirot.
 I had one of the best afternoons of my life with him.

-I once asked him, since he was a Jew, why he attended the Episcopal church on Main Street.
+I once asked him why he attended the Episcopal church on Main Street.
 He told me that his late wife was an Episcopalian and he had fallen into the habit of walking there on Sunday mornings to listen to the music, which he appreciated.
 After services he also enjoyed the whole notion of a "coffee hour" where, as he said, "The coffee and conversation are of a high quality."